 If you are painting your room, choose dark, sumptuous colours, typical of a Victorian style study.
 These include deep blue, green or red - darker shades should be below the dado line instead of above it.
 Farrow and Ball do a great range of genuine deep rich Victorian hues, perfect for this style of study.
 However, if you're not panelling the room, it would be traditional to use a dark rich-patterned wallpaper, such as Amicia in Cochineal - above the dado line, with a deep complementary paint shade below the dado.
 This will help to achieve a business-like feel to the room,

 How should you furnish a study?

 A Victorian style study is the perfect setting for a large antique oak or hardwood desk with a leather top with matching leather upholstered Captain’s chair.
-This sort of furniture can be picked up cheaply on auction wbsites or in antique/bric-a-brac shops as it’s gone through a long period of being unfashionable, and is too large for the small rooms common in modern houses.
-No antique desk is complete without a desk lamp in the traditional style – think of a green bankers lamp as an obvious choice however, a Tiffany style lamp would be a wonderful complement to a really masculine Victorian desk.
+This sort of period furniture can be picked up cheaply on auction websites or in antique/bric-a-brac shops as it’s gone through a long period of being unfashionable and is too large for the small rooms common in modern houses.
+No antique desk is complete without a desk lamp in the traditional style – think of a green bankers lamp as an obvious choice, however, a Tiffany style lamp would be a wonderful complement to a really masculine Victorian desk.

 Other furniture that you may wish to include in your study, space permitting, is: